MinaAlmasi/assignment3-pretrained-cnns/README.md

 # Using Pretrained CNNs for Image Classification
-This repository forms *assignment 3* Mina Almasi (202005465) in the subject Visual Analytics, Cultural Data Science, F2023.
-The assignment description can be found [here](https://github.com/AU-CDS/assignment3-pretrained-cnns-MinaAlmasi/blob/main/assignment-desc.md).
+This repository forms *assignment 3* by Mina Almasi (202005465) in the subject Visual Analytics, Cultural Data Science, F2023.
+The assignment description can be found [here](https://github.com/MinaAlmasi/assignment3-pretrained-cnns/blob/master/assignment-desc.md).

-The repository contains code for training the pretrained CNN ```VGG16``` to perform classification on the [*Indo Fashion Kaggle dataset*](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset).
-Please see the [*Results*](https://github.com/AU-CDS/assignment3-pretrained-cnns-MinaAlmasi#results) section for loss curves and evaluation metrics.
+The repository contains code for training and evaluating a classifier using the pretrained CNN ```VGG16``` to supply image embeddings for the images.
+Please see the [*Results*](https://github.com/MinaAlmasi/assignment3-pretrained-cnns/blob/master/README.md#results) section for loss curves and evaluation metrics.

+## Data
+The classification will be performed on the [*Indo Fashion dataset*](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset) (Rajput & Aneja, 2021).
+The dataset contains 106,000 images of Indian clothing seperated into 15 unique categories (examples include ```lehenga``` and ```palazzo```).

 ## Reproducibility
-To reproduce the results, follow the instructions in the [*Pipeline*](https://github.com/AU-CDS/assignment3-pretrained-cnns-MinaAlmasi#pipeline) section.
+To reproduce the results, follow the instructions in the [*Pipeline*](https://github.com/MinaAlmasi/assignment3-pretrained-cnns#pipeline) section.
 The results display a model training on all the data, but instructions on how to run it on a subset of the data are also described.

 NB!
 The classification pipeline is computationally heavy.
 For this reason, cloud computing (e.g., UCloud) is encouraged.